reimagined/resolve/packages/resolve-bus/README.md

 # `resolve-bus`

-This package serves as a bus for events sending.
+This package serves as a bus for sending events with an adapter specifying where to send events.
+The following drivers are available for this package:
+- [resolve-bus-memory](https://github.com/reimagined/resolve/tree/master/packages/resolve-bus-memory) - to emit events using memory
+- [resolve-bus-rabbitmq](https://github.com/reimagined/resolve/tree/master/packages/resolve-bus-rabbitmq) - to emit events using RabbitMQ
+- [resolve-bus-zmq](https://github.com/reimagined/resolve/tree/master/packages/resolve-bus-zmq) - to emit events using ZeroMQ

 ## Usage